jbitencourtdoriatubino-droid/A/README.md

 usend that tool for your learnig more capecite in programing logic in php and creating back-end and full-stack projects, then the your make project you have one archicture witch that organization
 #### 1 app:
-  you usend that for project and use tools of the php to be creat the work and functional result with type weights
+  you usend that for project and use tools of the php to be creat the work, and functional result, with type parts
   - classes
   - models
   - entitys